-Ompetition tested fabric & rigid foils
+1 Competition tested fabric & rigid foils

-High tenacity nylon 6.6, 32g/m2 double ripstop, UV-resistant + PU coating outside and lotus coating on the inside.
-Rigid foils are used to ensure a stiffer, more dynamic canopy.
-The rigid foils are moved more to the inside to prevent abrasion in the same place.
+High tenacity nylon 6.6, 32g / m2 double ripstop, UV-resistant + PU coating on the outside and lotus coating on the inside.
+Rigid foils ensure a perfectly flowing leading edge and more dynamics.
+The brake lines are covered to increase longevity and minimize shortening.